• Skip to primary navigation

 Instructions

-• Set out your cream cheese to soften.
+• Set out the cream cheese to soften.
 Preheat your oven to 400 degrees F. Line a sheet pan with foil.
 Grease the foil with cooking spray.

-• Rinse and dry your jalapeños.
+• Rinse and dry the jalapeños.
+Wear food-safe gloves if possible before cutting them.
+(See notes.)
 Starting at the pointy ends, slice them in half the long way, cutting through the middle of the stems as well.
 (Leave the stems attached so they can be used as handles when serving.)

-• In a small mixing bowl, stir your cream cheese to soften it.
-Stir in your prosciutto cubes.
+• In a small mixing bowl, stir the cream cheese to soften it.
+Stir in the prosciutto cubes.

-• Add your Parmesan, paprika and garlic powder to a dinner plate.
+• Add the Parmesan, paprika and garlic powder to a dinner plate.
 Stir to combine.

-• Fill your jalapeño halves with the cream cheese mixture, smoothing the surface.
+• Fill the jalapeño halves with the cream cheese mixture, smoothing the surface.

 • Press each pepper half, cream cheese side down, into the Parmesan mixture.

-• Place your jalapeños poppers, cheese side up, on your baking pan.
-Melt your butter on the stove or in the microwave.
+• Place the jalapeños poppers, cheese side up, on your baking pan.
+Melt the butter on the stove or in the microwave.
 (I place my butter in a small, microwave-safe bowl, and heat it, covered, in the microwave.)

 • Spoon the melted butter onto each jalapeño popper.